sol-eng/python-examples/sentiment-analysis-app/README.md

-# Sentiment Analysis with spaCy and Reticulated Shiny
+# Sentiment Analysis with spaCy and Shiny

 ## deploy